amemori98/QCP2024/README.md

 ### Making Your Own Gates
 Functions which make gates:

-phaseshift(theta, id) -> returns a 2x2 phaseshift matrix as a Matrix object with given id identity(N, id) -> returns an NxN identity matrix as a Matrix object with given id CNOT(qubit_count, control_list, target_list, id) -> returns a CNOT matrix with the given control and target qubits as a Matrix object with given id
+phaseshift(theta, id) -> returns a 2x2 phaseshift matrix as a Matrix object with given id

+identity(N, id) -> returns an NxN identity matrix as a Matrix object with given id

+CNOT(qubit_count, control_list, target_list, id) -> returns a CNOT matrix with the given control and target qubits as a Matrix object with given id

-To make your own gate:
+To make your own gate use the Matrix

 ### Matrix Algebra
 You can apply matrix algebra to states and gates.

 These are the available functions:

-* for matrix multiply
-% for tensor product
-+ for matrix addition
-- for
+Matrix multiplication: use * operator

+Tensor product: use % operator

+Matrix addition: use + operator

+Matrix subtraction: use - operator

+Transpose: transpose = matrix.tensor() where matrix is a Matrix object

+Adjoint: adjoint = matrix.adjoint() where matrix is a Matrix object

+Scalar multiplication: matrix.scalar(x) where matrix is a Matrix object, and x is a scalar number

 ## Authors <a name = "authors"></a>
 Jordi Zhang,